-1930 DEMONSTRATOR BLOWER – GH 6951
+1930 Demonstrator Blower – GH 6951

 GH 6951 was one of just fifty road-going ‘Blower’ Bentleys built between 1929 and 1931 and was used as a demonstrator at the company’s offices in Cork Street.
 It was tested by The Autocar in September 1930, which ran with the subheading: ‘The Appeal of Immense Power, Linked with Great Docility’.
 With a Vanden Plas four-seater open tourer body the price of the Supercharged 4½ Litre was £1,720 in 1930.